exasol/public-knowledgebase/Environment-Management/installing-the-datadog-agent.md

 ```
 ### Changing hostnames

-The hostname can be changed in '/etc/datadog-agent/datadog.yaml', afterward, restart the agent as user root with 'systemctl restart datadog-agent'.
+The hostname can be changed in '/etc/datadog-agent/datadog.yaml'.
+Afterwards, restart the agent as user root with 'systemctl restart datadog-agent'.